jjay1288/NetworkAttackProject/README.md

 ![msf](https://github.com/jjay1288/netattacksproj/blob/main/target2/screens/msfsetup.PNG)

-Then we copy the command at the bottom and submit to get our reverse shell!
+Then we copy the command (with a small edit for my specific version of php) at the bottom and submit it to the web app to get our reverse shell!

 ![shell](https://github.com/jjay1288/netattacksproj/blob/main/target2/screens/inject.PNG)